atjaoan/dvstar_thesis/README.md

 ```

 ### Container solution / apptainer (previously singularity)
-We provide a [apptainer container](https://apptainer.org/).
+We provide an [apptainer container](https://apptainer.org/).
 The definition file may need to be modified to
 include the path to kmc, see the fifth and sixth line.
 The container is built by running:

 ```shell script